communitiesuk/mhclg_template/docs/usage.md

 ## Skip link

-The [govuk_template sets a skip link](https://github.com/alphagov/govuk_template/blob/master/source/views/layouts/govuk_template.html.erb#L64-L68) to `#content`, but doesn't provide an element with `id="content"`.
+The [hackney_template sets a skip link](https://github.com/unboxed/hackney_template/blob/master/source/views/layouts/hackney_template.html.erb#L64-L68) to `#content`, but doesn't provide an element with `id="content"`.
 You'll need to add `id="content"` to your main content area, to ensure the skip link will work.

 ## Propositional title and navigation